R. Prophet: 1997–99: Career beginnings

-2000–02: Watermelon, Chicken & Gritz
+2000–2004: Watermelon, Chicken & Gritz

-The group's first album released on Atlantic was 2002's best selling hip-hop album, "Watermelon, Chicken & Gritz".
-The multi-platinum album included the platinum hits "Headz Up", "Awnaw" and two time Grammy nominated "Po' Folks" featuring Anthony Hamilton.
-The song's signature concept, verse, and chorus was written by R. Prophet a prolific member of Nappy Roots.
+The group's first album released on Atlantic was 2002's "Watermelon, Chicken & Gritz".
+The album includes the singles "Headz Up", "Awnaw" and Grammy nominated "Po' Folks" featuring Anthony Hamilton.
+The song's signature concept, verse, and chorus was written by R. Prophet.
 Discussing the meaning of "Po' Folks," R. Prophet told MTV.com that the lyrics did not only speak of being poor as an economic issue.
 "It's a state of mind.
 It's not so bad being poor when you've got your family and God in your life and you have different values that, when it comes down to it, matter.
 A lot of other things really don't matter when God is knocking at your door."
 Po' Folks later went on to be awarded a BMI publishing award in 2002.

-2003–04

 In 2003, R. Prophet and the group garnered several award nominations, including American Music Award nominations for Favorite New Artist and Favorite Band, Duo or Group in the Hip-Hop/R&B category.
 Nappy Roots was also nominated for Grammy awards for Best Rap/Sung Collaboration for "Po' Folks" and Grammy Award for Best Long Form Music Video for their DVD "The World According to Nappy."

 Also in 2003, R. Prophet was among a group of celebrities and professional athletes who participated in USO Project Salute 2003, a tour that made stops throughout the Persian Gulf including Iraq.
 "This was an experience of a lifetime, being in an actual war zone, it's something I will never forget", remembers R. Prophet, of the USO tour.
 Nappy Roots was among the top groups requested to be a part of USO tour.
 Soon after, their third album Wooden Leather followed in the latter part of 2003, which featured the hit song "Round the Globe" and featured production from Kanye West, David Banner, and Lil Jon.
 In 2004, R. Prophet worked with his group on the three songs for the soundtrack of the film The Ladykillers by Joel Coen and Ethan Coen.

-2005–06

-In 2005–06, R. Prophet was involved in numerous community events and programs including Nappy Roots Failure Free Reading Program; Prophet's Society, a non-profit organization which helps disadvantaged children; and the development of R. Prophet's Hip-Hop Multiplication CD, an educational tool used to teach children multiplication.
-R. Prophet also served as a motivational speaker and mentor for Kentucky, Indiana, and Texas school systems.
+2005–present